 S-r-G-mM-P-D-N-S

 A dawn raga fabled as a creation of Raja Bharthari, a mythical King of Ujjain who is said to have left behind his life of material wealth and romantic pleasure to pursue a path of ascetic devotion (“Bharthari resolves to kill a black buck, and seek diksha [initiation rites] from the yogi…As the plan unfolds, it is Guru Gorakhnath who brings the buck back to life, and makes him his disciple…this done, Bharthari becomes a yogi…”).
-Somewhat resembling a ‘vakra Marwa with ma and Pa’, Bhatiyar omits or limits re and Ni in aroha – with, as per Deepak Raja, “a centre of melodic gravity in the mid-octave region, but tilting towards the upper tetrachord”.
-Some perceive a foreboding character, but the raga’s subtleties can produce many moods.
-Considered by Parrikar as part of a trio of historically-connected ragas, along with Bhankar and Pancham.
+Distinctively vakra in character, Bhatiyar sets wide-jumping ascent phrases (Sm; SD) against looping mid-scale motions (PDNDP, mPDmP) – with a distinctive role for komal re, which is weak in ascent but highlighted at the end of descending passages (often rendered PGrS).
+Shades of Marwa are available via the Ma–Dha–Ni grouping, with many artists contrasting Marwa’s austere moods with a more playful approach to their melodies and ornaments elsewhere.
+The raga’s winding subtleties can produce many flavours – see what you discover in renditions by Malini Rajurkar, Amir Khan, and Mita Nag, and read Deepak Raja’s concise melodic overview (“Bhatkhande observed in the early 20th-century that alternative versions of this raga involving twin-Dha and komal dha were also in existence, but these appear to have gone out of circulation”).
+Considered by Parrikar as part of a historically-connected trio along with Bhankar and Pancham – also see the overlapping Bhankari, Swanandi, and Bhatiyari Bhairav, all of which draw heavily from Bhatiyar.

 • Raga Masterlist (1000+) •